rnhurt/ffi-gmagick/README.md

 the command line interfaces.
 These are great Gems but I needed to work with images in RAM and not hit the hard drive at all.
 So, I created this Gem to allow me to work with images completely in RAM without touching the file system at all.

-_**NOTE: This library probably has memory leaks that you might need to be aware of.
-You have been warned!**_

 ## Installation